 PROS AND CONS OF HAND SANITIZER

-- Hand sanitisers are convenient, portal easy to use and not time-consuming
+- Hand sanitizers are convenient, portal easy to use, and not time-consuming

-- Several studies have concluded that the risk of spreading gastrointestinal (stomach) is respiratory infection is decreased among families who use hand sanitisers.
+- Several studies have concluded that the risk of spreading gastrointestinal (stomach) is respiratory infection is decreased among families who use hand sanitizers.

-- Commercially prepared hand sanitisers contain ingredients that help prevent skin dryness using these products can result in less skin dryness and irritation than hand washing.
+- Commercially prepared hand sanitizers contain ingredients that help prevent skin dryness using these products can result in less skin dryness and irritation than hand washing.

-- Studies show that adding hand sanitisers to classrooms can reduce student absenteeism due to illness by 20 percent.
-What’s more, many kids think instant hand sanitisers are fun to
+- Studies show that adding hand sanitizers to classrooms can reduce student absenteeism due to illness by 20 percent.
+What’s more, many kids think instant hand sanitizers are fun to

-- Not all hands sanitisers are created equally.
+- Not all hands sanitizers are created equally.
 Check the bottom for active ingredients.
-The alcohol content may be in the form of ethyl alcohol, ethanol or isopropanol.
+The alcohol content may be in the form of ethyl alcohol, ethanol, or isopropanol.
 All of those are acceptable forms of alcohol.
-Be certain that no matter which type of alcohol is listed its concentration is between 60 and 95 per cent.
+Be certain that no matter which type of alcohol is listed its concentration is between 60 and 95 percent.
 The alcohol content of less than 60 % isn’t enough to be effective.

 - Alcohol does not cut through grime.
 All dirt, blood, and soil must be wiped or washed away first if the alcohol in the sanitisers is to be effective.
 In such cases, hand washing with soap and water is advised.